lambdaclass/miden-node/bin/network-monitor/README.md

   - Chain tip (latest block number)
 - **Block Producer Status**:
   - Block producer version and health

+### Explorer
+- **Service Health**: Explorer availability and freshness of the latest block
+- **Latest Block Metadata**:
+  - Block height and timestamp
+  - Transactions, nullifiers, notes, and account updates counts
+  - Block, chain, and proof commitments (shortened display with copy-to-clipboard)
+- **Block Delta**: The difference between the explorer's block height and the RPC's chain tip.
+If the difference is greater than a tolerance, a warning is displayed.
+This check is performed in the frontend.

 ### Remote Provers
 - **Service Health**: Individual remote prover availability and status